kubernetes/sig-release/release-team/role-handbooks/branch-manager/README.md

 Code merge restriction periods have been implemented by a combination of prow plugins config, submit-queue config, and tide.
 The Test Infra Lead, Branch Manager and Release Lead coordinate checking in whichever config changes are required to enable and disable merge restrictions.

 ## Reverts
-During code freeze it is especially important to first look at the list of commits on master since the prior fast forward, scanning their content and issue/PR artifacts to insure they are changes expected for this milestone.
+During code freeze it is especially important to first look at the list of commits on master since the prior fast forward, scanning their content and issue/PR artifacts to ensure they are changes expected for this milestone.
 There merge-blocking mechanisms are relatively weak.
 It is possible still for some people to write directly to the repo (bypassing blocking mechanisms) as well as for well intentioned milestone maintainers to approve a merge incorrectly.
 The branch manager is a last pair of eyes.

 If code incorrectly hits master it should be reverted in master.
 Alternatively, release branch management must go to all cherry picks, picking around the errant commit.